-Author Committee Board
+Author Committee

-Date Determined: by FLT Board Feb 2022 Review Cycle / Review Date Full consultation carried out in Jan 2021
+Date Determined: by FLT Board Jan 2024 Review Cycle / Review Date Annually

-Version 1.3 Page 7 of 12
+Version 1.0 Page 7 of 12

 Changes in Address (all)

 To confirm your new address, you will need to produce one of the following:

 - A solicitor's letter advising contracts have been exchanged (if the property is being purchased); or - A copy of a tenancy agreement (if the property is to be rented).
 If this tenancy agreement comes to an end before the September when the child could start school we may not accept the address for admissions purposes; or - A copy of your Council Tax Bill showing the same name(s) as on the school place application (CAF); or - A letter from a new employer (e.g. University college) where accommodation is being provided by the employer and is tied to the new post/job giving details of this new address; or - Service Family Accommodation (New Quarter) if this is a military posting with provided accommodation and the parent has requested that this address should be used for allocation purposes; or - Assignment Order if this is a military posting but new quarter has not yet been notified and the parent has requested that the address of the military base be used for allocation purposes.